39+ Detailed NFT Statistics In 2023 [Updated]

 Note: The above Values are determined on a scale from 0 to 100, where 100 denotes the place with the highest popularity as a proportion of total searches in that location, and 50 suggests a location that is half as popular.

-13.)
+14.)
 In 2021, the Nyan Cat GIF was sold for $590,000.
-(Business Insider)

 The famed Nyan Cat GIF, which was minted in February 2021 and has been around for ten years, sold for nearly $600,000.
 Many other cat NFTs were dethroned after this transaction.

-14.)
-Top 10 Most expensive NFTs ever sold (Cryptopotato)
+Top 10 Most Expensive NFTs Ever Sold

-The Merge$91.8
+The Merge$91.8 million

-The First 5000 days$69
+The First 5000 days$69 million

-Human One$29.98
+Human One$29.98 million

-CryptoPunk #7523$11.75
+CryptoPunk #7523$11.75 million

-CryptoPunk #3100$7.58
+CryptoPunk #3100$7.58 million

-Xcopy: Right-Click and Save As Guy$7.09
+Xcopy: Right-Click and Save As Guy$7.09 million

-Art Blocks, Ringers #109$6.93
+Art Blocks, Ringers #109$6.93 million

-Crossroad$6.6
+Crossroad$6.6 million

-This Changed Everything$5.4
+This Changed Everything$5.4 million

-Save Thousands of Lives$4.5
+Save Thousands of Lives$4.5 million

 In February 2021, this brief 10-second movie sold on Nifty Gateway for $6.6 million.